Rookout/docs/docs/setup-guide.md

 ### Cloud/Hosted Repositories

-If you previously configured the environment variables discussed above (or included the .git folder in your Docker container) Rookout will automatically fetch your source code.
+If you previously configured the environment variables discussed above (or included the .git folder in your deployed application) Rookout will automatically fetch your source code on your local machine.
 If not, you can manually connect your source code repository.
 In the debugging view, simply click the + button and select your source code repository from the list.

 <img src="/img/screenshots/setup_guide_source_repos.jpg" />